Graph Coloring for Multi-Task Learning: Experimental Setup

 \subsection{Datasets}

-We evaluate across six benchmarks spanning vision, multimodal, and time-series.
+We evaluate across six benchmarks spanning vision, multimodal, and time-series \cite{krizhevsky2009learning, silberman2012indoor, arevalo2017gated, vielzeuf2018centralnet}.
 For each dataset we specify a small set of primary tasks and add positive and negative auxiliaries to stress interference.
-Architectures are standard backbones (e.g., ResNet-18 for image tasks, CNN/BiLSTM for time-series) with task-specific heads.
-Full dataset and task definitions, auxiliary construction, and architecture details (including preprocessing and head designs) appear in Appendix \ref{sec:experimental_setup_for_datasets_appendix} and Table \ref{tab:datasets}.
+Architectures are standard backbones (e.g., ResNet-18 for image tasks \cite{he2016deep}, CNN/BiLSTM for time-series) with task-specific heads.
+Full dataset and task definitions, auxiliary construction, and architecture details (including preprocessing and head designs) are provided in the Supplementary Materials under section J and Table 4.
+We provide additional experiments with varying backbones in Supp.
+Materials Section R.